peterlai500/QuasarPolarization/README.md

 # QuasarPol Package

 ## Goal
+To charactorized the properties of accretion gas steam around even horizon by massively systemically downloading, calibrating, and doing fitting to proper quasar.

 ## Obtaining
 Can directly obtain the source code and notebook file from GitHub with the `git clone` command.